wootguy/MicBot/README.md

 ## Windows installation:
 1. Install Python 3
-1. `pip install pafy gtts python-vlc pyglet pywin32 psutil pydub youtube_dl yt-dlp`
+1. `pip install pafy gtts python-vlc pyglet pynput pydub youtube_dl yt-dlp pynput`
-    * If `yt-dlp` fails to install.
-Then try this command:
+    * If `yt-dlp` fails to install, then try this command:
     `pip install --no-deps -U yt-dlp`
     * You might need to install some .NET framework or visual studio stuff.
 Any error messages you see should be google-able.
 1. Install the appropriate version of VLC (64-bit VLC if you got 64-bit python.
 32-bit VLC if 32-bit python.)